iustin/corydalis/MANUAL.md

 * a folder that has both raw files (with processed output) and processed files without a raw file is *mixed*
 * a folder only containing no pictures is *empty*
-* a folder containing fully processed files, but some of them being outdated (per image types above) is classified as *outdated*

-The classification of folders into only one of these categories is not perfect; note for example that both *processed* and *outdated* folders have fully processed files, the difference being in the freshness of the JPEG copies.
-Similarly, an *unprocessed* folder can contain standalone files, but is not classified as mixed in order to simplify the work flow.
+The classification of folders into only one of these categories is not perfect; for example, an *unprocessed* folder can contain standalone files, but is not classified as mixed in order to simplify the work-flow.

 ## File-system organisation